 We evaluate the performance in inferring whether or not there was a coupling (i.e. individual interaction) in each pair or triple by calculating the Matthews Correlation Coefficient (MCC)~\cite{Kobayashi2019}, which is defined as follows

-where $N_{\rm TP}$, $N_{\rm TN}$, $N_{\rm FP}$, and $N_{\rm FN}$ are the numbers of true positive, true negative, false positive, and false negative of the pairwise and three-body couplings, respectively.
+where $N_{\rm TP}$, $N_{\rm TN}$, $N_{\rm FP}$, and $N_{\rm FN}$ are the numbers of true positives (TPs), true negatives (TNs), false positives (FPs), and false negatives (FNs) of the pairwise and three-body couplings, respectively.
 MCC values range from -1 to 1.
 If all the couplings are correctly inferred, the MCC value is 1.
 If the couplings are randomly inferred with the true coupling probability, the expected value of MCC is 0.
 Figure~\ref{fig:MCC_vs_Cycle} shows the dependence of the MCC on the observation duration for the three interaction types (pairwise, three-body, and mixture) with three coupling probabilities: $q= 0.05, 0.10$, and $0.15$.
 As the coupling probability increases, a longer observation period is required for an accurate inference.
 For example, 50 cycles are sufficient to accurately ($MCC > 0.8$) infer the couplings for the synthetic data of a sparse interaction ($p=0.05$).
 In contrast, more than 100 cycles are necessary to infer the couplings for the synthetic data of a dense interaction ($p=0.15$).
 Overall, when the observation period is sufficiently long, the proposed method demonstrates superior performance in terms of accuracy compared to LASSO and OLS.
-Furthermore, the proposed method outperforms LASSO and OLS in inferring the couplings across a broad range of coupling strengths, $K_2$ and $K_3$ (see Supplementary Fig. 1).
+Furthermore, the proposed method outperforms LASSO and OLS in inferring the couplings across a broad range of coupling strengths, $K_2$ and $K_3$ (see Supplementary Note 1).